jasondsc/IndependenceArrhythmicRhythm/README.md

 ## Manuscript and Citation

-This work on [bioRxiv](https://doi.org/10.1101/2025.09.24.678322).
+This work is on [bioRxiv](https://doi.org/10.1101/2025.09.24.678322).
 Please cite da Silva Castanheira et al., 2025.
 If you have any questions please contact the authors of the paper.